3410/7100 – Code of Conduct Part 1

 I. Introduction

-The Board of Education is committed to providing a safe and orderly school environment where students may receive, and district personnel may deliver, a quality education without disruption.
+The Board of Education (“board”) is committed to providing a safe and orderly school environment where students may receive and district personnel may deliver quality educational services without disruption or interference.
+Responsible behavior by students, teachers, other district personnel, parents and other visitors is essential to achieving this goal.

-The board recognizes the need to clearly define the expectations for acceptable conduct on school property, to identify the possible consequences of unacceptable conduct, and to ensure that discipline is administered promptly and fairly.
-To this end, the board adopts this code of conduct.
+The board recognizes the need to clearly define these expectations for acceptable conduct on school property, to identify the possible consequences of unacceptable conduct, and to ensure that discipline when necessary is administered promptly and fairly.
+To this end, the board adopts this code of conduct (“code”).

-Unless otherwise indicated, this code applies to any person on school property or attending a school function.
+Unless otherwise indicated, this code applies to all students, school personnel, parents and other visitors when on school property or attending a school function.

 II.
 Definitions